-- Mundoro has available for partnership the exploration licenses known as the Zeleznik Project at the northern tip of the Timok complex. - The Zeleznik group of licenses are located 1.5 km directly north of the Majdanpek mine and 45 km northwest of the Bor Mine Complex. - To date, the systematic exploration program at Zeleznik has identified four main target areas: West Zone, East Zone, Central Zone, and North Zone. - West and East Zone targets are partly tested and have similarities with the Majdanpek deposit in sharing similar geology, structural settings, and mineralization porphyry and skarn/massive sulphides. - The Central Zone and North Zone targets remain to be drill tested. - Next Steps: Mundoro has been approached by third parties regarding this property.
+- The Zeleznik group of licenses (Zeleznik and Cervnja Zemja) are located 1.5 km directly north of the Majdanpek mine and 45 km northwest of the Bor Mine Complex. - To date, the systematic exploration program at Zeleznik has identified four main target areas: West Zone, East Zone, Central Zone, and North Zone. - West and East Zone targets are partly tested and have similarities with the Majdanpek deposit in sharing similar geology, structural settings, and mineralization porphyry and skarn/massive sulphides. - The Central Zone and North Zone targets remain to be drill tested.

+Next Steps: Mundoro has been approached by third parties regarding this property.
 An online data room with a 3D Leapfrog model for the project has been opened for interested third parties that have signed confidentiality agreements with the Company.
+The Company signed a LOI over the area with a third party in May 2022.